karol11/ltm/docs/intro.md

 ### Support in LTM library

-Composition semantics implemented by `ltm::own<T>` pointer.
+Composition semantics is implemented by `ltm::own<T>` pointer.
 All ltm objects should be descendants of `ltm::Object`.
 And each non abstract class should define `copy_to` method.
-LTM has handy macro to declare and define such method `LTM_COPYABLE(ClassName)`.
+LTM has handy macro to declare and define such method: `LTM_COPYABLE(ClassName)`.
 Suppose we have a document having pages with text blocks and images.

 ```C++